Class O & Class 1 Fire Resistance

 Fire Retardant Paints and Fire Retardant Varnishes are used to stop the spread of flame on a surface by releasing an inert, safe gas and are tested to assess their effectiveness under BS 476, part 7.
 These are used in all rooms for walls and ceilings.
 They are also used on top of base coats of the Intumescent (swells up in heat) paint or clear varnish, because these base coats are too soft to be durable if exposed to wear or high humidity.

-TEST STANDARDS - there are three relevant fire test standards
+FIRE TEST STANDARDS - there are three relevant fire test standards

 Class 1 - requires no surface spread of flame.